 A bond is a legal contract between a buyer and an entity that borrows money.
 The U.S. government is one of the largest bond issuers, but corporations can also issue bonds.
 Bonds are typically safer than stocks because the issuer is obligated to pay you back for the money it borrows.
 Note: Bonds usually have a much lower average rate of return than stocks.

 An ETF is a pooled investment vehicle that “bundles” a number of stocks or bonds together.
 You buy a small percentage of every stock or bond in the fund when you buy an ETF.
 ETFs are an easy way to diversify — which means you spread your assets around to reduce volatility as you seek gains.

 How many stocks, bonds, and/or ETFs should you buy — and which types?
 That depends on how comfortable you are with risk and how long you plan to invest before withdrawing.
-If you want to take on some risk in pursuit of higher gains and can invest for a couple of years, you’ll likely opt for mainly stocks.
+If you want to take on risk to pursue higher gains and invest for a couple of years, you’ll likely opt for mainly stocks.
 On the other hand, you’ll likely choose bonds if you’re not as comfortable with risk and need to be more cautious about preserving your money in the short term.